sourcegraph/sourcegraph-public-snapshot/doc/admin/user_surveys.md

 - How likely is it that you would recommend Sourcegraph to a friend?
 - What do you use Sourcegraph for?
-- What would make Sourcegraph better?
+- How can we make Sourcegraph better?
+- What is the most important reason for the score you gave Sourcegraph?

 ## Gathering survey feedback